 Navigate to a Symfony symbol

-The Symfony Plugin adds a Symfony Symbol command under the main menu item.
+The Symfony Support plugin adds a Symfony Symbol command under the main menu item.
 It lets you navigate to any Symfony symbol in your project: a controller, a template, a route, an entity, and so on.

 Navigate between related items

-For controllers, the Symfony Plugin adds a set of icons to the editor gutter, which let you navigate between related items.
+For controllers, the Symfony Support plugin adds a set of icons to the editor gutter, which let you navigate between related items.

 Navigate to a template rendered by a controller